Supply Chain Optimization

 3. Syren

-Syren operates in maritime control towers, providing real-time container tracking, detention management, and exception handling for ocean freight.
-The platform focuses on execution-level decisions for importers and freight forwarders: which containers to prioritize, when to contest detention charges, and how to coordinate inland drainage.
+Syren operates in the maritime control tower space, providing real-time container tracking, detention management, and exception handling for ocean freight.
+The platform focuses on execution-level decisions for importers and freight forwarders: which containers to prioritize, when to contest detention charges, and how to coordinate inland drayage.

-Importers, freight forwarders, and logistics providers managing container shipments across multiple ocean carriers.
-Best for operations handling 100+ containers monthly, where detention costs and port congestion create challenges.
+Import operations managers, freight forwarders, and logistics providers managing container shipments across multiple ocean carriers.
+Best for operations handling 100+ containers monthly, where detention costs and port congestion create significant financial exposure.

 - Real-time container tracking across 95% of ocean carriers